-The area of potential effects (APE) for below ground cultural resources includes the boundaries of both parks, Roychester Park and Grove Dog Park, and the limits of disturbance that would be caused during construction along with access and staging.
-The APE for above ground cultural resources includes those locations that would be anticipated to have effects visually from the completed project.
+The APE for below ground cultural resources includes the boundaries of both parks, Roychester Park and Grove Park, and the limits of disturbance that would be caused during construction along with access and staging.
+The APE for above ground cultural resources includes the boundaries of both parks and those locations that would be anticipated to have effects visually from the completed project.

-5.7.3 Cultural Context and Known Resources
+5.9.3 Cultural Context and Known Resources